WillKoehrsen/Data-Analysis/stocker/readme.md

 `Stocker.plot_stock(start_date=None, end_date=None)`

 Prints basic information and plots the history of the stock.
-The default start and end dates are the extent of the data
+The default start and end dates are the beginning and ending dates of the data.

 ### Calculate profit from buy and hold strategy